-If you could wave a magic wand and work with any client you wanted in 2012, who would they be and what would your business look like?
+If you could wave a magic wand and work with any client you wanted this year, who would they be and what would your business look like?
 If you’re growing a business, it’s a fun exercise to think about right as we start a new year.

 Let’s begin with your current client base.
-You may want to create a report of customers that you had in 2011 and list them by revenue collected.
+You may want to create a report of customers that you had last year and list them by revenue collected.
 Who are your top revenue-producing clients?
 Are they easy to work with?
 Do you love the work you are doing with them?
-If so, you may want to find out a little bit about the type of client you enjoy working with so that you can find more of them in 2012.
+If so, you may want to find out a little bit about the type of client you enjoy working with so that you can find more of them this year.

 Are they male or female?
 In a particular industry?
 Have a particular personality trait?
 Enjoy the same hobbies you do?
 Have kids?
 Are they from your alma mater?
 Do they live in a certain neighborhood that you enjoy?